bloominstituteoftechnology/LambdaMUD-Project/README.md

             - Title and Description
                 - Create two lists of adjectives and nouns
                 - Randomly combine them to come up with Room titles and descriptions "Ad Lib" style
-            - All directions will be initialized to 0 to specify there is a wall to the North, East, West, and South
+            - All directions will be initialized to a negative integer to specify there is a wall to the North, East, West, and South
         - Generate Maze
             - n_to, e_to, w_to, s_to will be changed to the ID of the neighboring room if the wall is taken down in the maze generation
-        - For each room
-            - Where a wall was torn down to the E, W, N or S, add the neighboring Room ID to its n_to s_to e_to w_to property
         - Put Players At Start
 - POST /api/adv/move
     - Changing rooms
     - Validate move direction
-    - If at end of maze then end game
+    - If room.end is True then the player is at the end of the maze
+    - Delete the Game
 - GET /api/adv/room/:id
     - Get a single room's info
 - GET /api/adv/rooms